LeonLow97-Sandbox/vue-bootcamp/boris_paskhaver/README.md

 - [`Dynamic Pagination`] As a user, I would like to navigate between multiple pages of job listings so that I am not overwhelmed by the content on my screen.
 - [`Pinia`] As a user, I would like to **filter** jobs by organizations so that I can discover opportunities in the companies that I am excited to work for.
 - [`Pinia`] As a user, I would like to filter jobs by job type (full time, part time, etc) so that I can identify jobs with a schedule I would like to work.
 I want to be able to filter by organizations at the same time so I can locate companies that match multiple search criteria.
+- [TypeScript] As a user, I would like to filter jobs by my level of education so that I can apply to positions for which I am qualified.